inshapardaz/api/docs/attributes.md

 Gets List of all attribute types used in application.
 This is a lookup resource and represent the attribute values returned in various resources.
-This resource should be used as resource.
-Each bit represent a different type of attribute.

-## Gets
+## Url
 `api/attributes`